neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 real-world problems thus occur very early in the development process, where they can be easily corrected.
-Normally, it takes some iterations of model refinement until a domain model adequately reflects the problem domain, focussing on the important properties, and leaving out unimportant ones.
+Normally, it takes some iterations of model refinement until a domain model adequately reflects the problem domain, focusing on the important properties, and leaving out unimportant ones.

 In the following sections, some core components of Domain-Driven